davesmiths/breakpoint/README.md

 # Respondage
-JavaScript code that responds to screen width by toggling lte/gte classes on the HTML element
+JavaScript code that responds to screen width by toggling lte/gt classes on the HTML element

+## Status: Working, considering the class names